Quartier DIX30: Summer 2013

 Holt Renfrew's new off-price retail store hr2 opened a store in this most recent phase.
 The arrival coincides with an opening of 100 additional fashion brands (including Lacoste, Michael Kors, Pandora, Peak Performance, Zara, Jack & Jones, Vero Moda, Urban Behavior, Yves Rocher, Apple, Rudsak, Fossil, Birks), several other stores, restaurants as well as banks, a new live theatre, office towers, a hotel, a medical clinic, a toy superstore, as well as a heated underground parking lot that will feature 2,000 free spaces.

 Medical clinic

 A private medical clinic, possibly associated with the Fonds d'investissement de placement immobilier BB of the Bombardier and Beaudoin families, opened in 2012.

-CN Sports Complex
+CN Sports Complex (previously Bell Center)

 The Montreal Canadiens and the City of Brossard partnered in building the CN Sports Complex, a 30-million Canadian dollar recreational facility that features two NHL-sized rinks with a capacity of 800 seats, as well as dressing rooms, an indoor soccer field (built to FIFA specifications) and a fitness centre.
 It is open to the general public and was built adjacent to the Quartier DIX30 shopping complex.
 It primarily serves as the practice facility for the Canadiens, but is also the home of other sports-related groups, such as Foot-Total, a soccer academy.
 The center is now named Complexe Sportif CN (CN Sports Complex).